Sometimes called Asian Satinwood, Crepe Myrtle, or simply Pyinma, this type of wood originated in Southeast Asia.

-As the wood is exposed to sunlight, the UV rays will cause the colors the darken over time.
+As the wood is exposed to sunlight, the UV rays will cause the colors to darken over time.

 Texture & Grains

-The overall texture is uneven and rather coarse.
+The overall texture or crepe myrtle is uneven and rather coarse.
 This generally means that the wood will have a solid natural luster.

 The grains tend to be straight, although there are individual pieces that may have interlocked or wavy grains.

 You may find a curly grain figure in the wood which is quite common for the species.

 Some will exhibit a pronounced curl which is quite desirable among some woodworkers.

 Pyinma tends to be durable in terms of resistance to rot, decay, and insects.